aueb-wim/MIPMapGUI/README.md

 ### Development
 This project consists of NetBeans Modules.
 For a developer-oriented guide, check MIPMap Report docx file.

 Open the project with Netbeans IDE.
-When making changes in the project, the modules' jars have to be regenerated.
+Upon making changes, build the project and run after_build.sh (a few jar's need to be c-p'd so as MIPMap to import all of its modules).